tsigabiga/github-demo/README.md

 This is a simple website project.

-Adding a line for rebasing, then more changes on myfeature
+Adding a line for rebasing, then more changes on myfeature.

+Updateing for emergeny fix;

 ## Introduction